WorldModelers/insight-patterns/README.md

 ## Analytics

-We primarily focus on two categories of analytics: those derived by leveraging population data and those derived by leveraging land use masks.
-Here we demonstrate how to join model output with population and land use masks in order to generate insights at the human scale.
+We primarily focus on two categories of analytics: those derived by leveraging population data and those derived by leveraging land cover masks.
+Here we demonstrate how to join model output with population and land cover masks in order to generate insights at the human scale.

 <img src="imgs/analytics.png" width="50%"/>